Submitted Names Starting with D

 Dahlan m Indonesian, Malay

-Derived from Arabic دخل (dakhala) meaning "enter".
+Derived from Arabic دخل (dakhala) meaning "to enter, to come in".

 Dahleen f English